John Hope Franklin Memorial Page

 John Hope Franklin, James B. Duke Professor Emeritus of History and Professor of Legal History in the Law School at Duke University

-John Hope Franklin, a distinguished scholar who helped create and transform the field of African American history died of congestive heart failure at age 94 on March 25, 2009 in Durham, North Carolina.
+John Hope Franklin, a distinguished scholar who helped create and transform the field of African American history died of congestive heart failure at age 94 on March 25, 2009, in Durham, N.C.

-Professor Gertrud Lenzer, Director of the Brooklyn College Children’s Studies Program and Center, knew him as a friend and colleague for the past thirty years.
-They met in 1980-81 when they were both Fellows at the National Humanities Center in Research Triangle Park, North Carolina.
-As a memorial to her dear friend Professor Lenzer wrote The Prince and the Orchid: On the Death of John Hope Franklin (1915-2009).
-In her memorial she writes "John Hope was an extraordinary and unique human being.
+Professor Gertrud Lenzer, director of the Brooklyn College Children’s Studies Program and Center, knew him as a friend and colleague for the past 30 years.
+They met in 1980–81 when they were both Fellows at the National Humanities Center in Research Triangle Park, N.C.
+As a memorial to her dear friend, Professor Lenzer wrote The Prince and the Orchid: On the Death of John Hope Franklin (1915–2009) (pdf).
+In her memorial, she writes, "John Hope was an extraordinary and unique human being.
 A supporter of our Children’s Studies program and mission.
 A friend to me and my family.
 A human being so many of his colleagues and friends loved and cared about deeply.
-I always called John Hope “the Prince.”
-He would laugh and then say that he preferred “prince” to ”king” because this meant that he was young and had a life full of possibilities ahead of him."
-Please click link: The Prince and the Orchid: On the Death of John Hope Franklin (pdf).
+I always called John Hope 'the Prince.'
+He would laugh and then say that he preferred 'prince' to 'king' because this meant that he was young and had a life full of possibilities ahead of him."

-Professor Lenzer spoke of her friend and his long lasting connection with Brooklyn College in a memorial entitled In Memorium of John Hope Franklin (pdf) at a tribute to his life and legacy held at Brooklyn College on May 27, 2009.
-Please click link to view Brooklyn College Memorial page.
+Professor Lenzer spoke of her friend and his long-lasting connection with Brooklyn College in a memorial entitled In Memorium of John Hope Franklin (pdf) at a tribute to his life and legacy held at Brooklyn College on May 27, 2009.

-Professor Lenzer will also be attending an event entitled Celebration of the Lives of John Hope and Aurelia Whittington Franklin on June 11, 2009 at Duke University Chapel.
-For information, please click link to Duke University, John Hope Franklin Website.
+Professor Lenzer will also be attending an event entitled Celebration of the Lives of John Hope and Aurelia Whittington Franklin on June 11, 2009, at Duke University Chapel.
+For information, visit the Duke University John Hope Franklin Website.